elise901/xmin_new/content/_index.markdown

 My research primarily focuses on the personal technologies and its impact on health.
 I look at various kinds of wearables and the trends of self-tracking/self-quantification, and see how the design, human-machine interaction, collection of bodily data shapes the perception of healthy life.

+I also look at health perceptions, inequalities, and ethics that are built within artefacts and built-environments.

+As my works mostly anchored in Science and Technology Studies (STS), I am open to inter/trans-disciplinary collaborations.
+I have presented/published in fields such as STS, health communication, sociology of health and illness, and critical data sciences.